abelcondear/miscellaneous/analysis/typical-questions-about-login-intrusions/typical-questions-about-login-intrusions.md

 **How do you set the maximum number of login attempts?**

-Instead of setting an maximum amount of attempts to hack the system login, I would try to attempt 10 times and I would see what happens then.
+Instead of setting a maximum amount of attempts to hack the system login, I would try to attempt 10 times and I would see what happens then.
 Afterwards, I would try to attempt 50 times, then 100 times manually or automatically.
 I would make use of this type of strategy to set a maximum amount of attempts approximately.

 **How long do you estimate the maximum number of login attempts?
 Could you set an interval time for either reviewing or estimating this number?**